rdswyc/DataStructures/BinaryTree/README.md

 A tree is called binary search tree if the left node key is smaller than the root node key, and the right node key is greater than the root node key.
 Additionally, every node has a unique key.

-A binary tree may also be balanced, when each subtree of every node has a similar, if not equal, height.

 ## Implementation

 The source code for this solution was divided into three files.